 Culture & Travel30 July 2020

-Located within the borders of İzmir’s Selçuk district, Ephesus greets Hellenistic and Roman times with a history going back to 6000 BC and proudly establishes its glory.
+Ephesus, which is located within the borders of Selçuk district of İzmir, greets the Hellenistic and Roman periods with its history dating back to 6 thousand BC, and proudly imposes its magnificence on us.

-The capital and the largest seaport of Asia, Ephesus was established by female warriors known as the Amazon.
-The city, where you will feel the mystical atmosphere of the Roman Empire and the Greek civilizations, the town is set on several different areas.
-The Temple of Artemis (or Artemision) as one of the Seven Wonders of the World, Celsus Library, the commercial marketplace (Tetragonos Agora), Octagon with its mysterious and improvable stories, and the Temple of Hadrian are only a few of the structures in this city.
+Ephesus, the capital and largest port city of Asia, was founded by female warriors known as the Amazon.
+The city, where you will feel the mystical atmosphere of the Roman Empire and Greek civilization, consists of many different areas.
+The Temple of Artemis, one of the seven wonders of the world, the Celsus Library, the Commercial Marketplace (Tetraganos Agora), the Octagon with its mysterious and unproven stories, and the Temple of Hadrian are just a few of the structures in this city.
 If you happen to be in Izmir one day, don't forget to go to the Ancient City of Ephesus.